huyingjie/notebook/source/neuroscience/depression.md

 Kolb.
 B. and Gibb, R. (2011).
 ‘Brain Plasticity and Behaviour in the Developing Brain’, Journal of the Canadian Academy of Child & Adolescent Psychiatry, 20(4): 265–276.
 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3222570/>

+## Terminology

+* Central Nervous System (CNS):  Brain and spiral cord
+* Nucleus:  A group of neurons within the CNS with similar function, connectivity and neurotransmitters <font color="blue">biology里nueclues指细胞核, 含义不一样</font>
+  * Nucleus: inside
+  * Ganglia: outside
+* Tract:  A bundle of axons traveling together within the CNS
+* Synapse: A pont of connection/communication between neurons
+* Afferent: arriving information
+* Efferent: existing information
+* Peripheral Nervous System (PNS): Cranial and peripheral nerves
+* Nerve: a bundle of axons (plus associated connective tissue and blood vessels) located outside the brain and spinal cord
+* Ganglia: a group of neurons outside the CNS with similar function, connectivity and neurotransmitters
+  * Nucleus: inside
+  * Ganglia: outside
+* Somatic Nervous System: Afferent and efferent systems that regulate motor innervation of skeletal musle and sensory information from the external environment
+* Autonomic Nervous System: Afferent and efferent systems that regulate motor innervation of smooth muscle and glands and sensory information from the internal environment

 ## Test

 * What is the relationship among frontal cortex, prefrontal cortex, and orbitofrontal cortex?